jameswniu/research_doc_extraction_rag_agent/README.md

 ### Design Decisions

 - **Temperature tuning**: Theme extraction uses 0.3 (was 0.1, raised for more natural descriptions) to balance accuracy with varied language.
 Summaries use 0.5 for natural variation.
 Question inference uses 0.3 for fluent phrasing.
-- **3-5 themes default**: The prompt explicitly discourages defaulting to 5 themes—fewer themes with stronger cohesion beats more themes with overlap.
+- **3-5 themes default**: The prompt explicitly discourages defaulting to 5 themes.
+Fewer themes with stronger cohesion beats more themes with overlap.
 - **Quote selection via `best_quote_ids`**: The model selects the 3 participant IDs whose quotes best support each theme description, then we fetch verbatim quotes from source data.
 This prevents hallucination.
-- **Global quote deduplication**: Quotes are tracked across all themes per question—no quote appears twice.
+- **Global quote deduplication**: Quotes are tracked across all themes per question.
+No quote appears twice.
 - **One quote per participant per theme**: Each theme can only cite a given participant once.
 - **100% classification enforcement**: Post-processing ensures every participant is assigned to exactly one theme, even if the model misses some.